How to Clean Laminate Flooring

 - If you are going to use heavy furniture over your laminate, purchase some high-quality protective pads to place under table legs and sofa feet.

 - Choose rugs or mats that complement your floor and place them at entrances or anywhere in the room(s) that will see the most foot traffic.
-This will avoid pesky stains from time to time but also help prevent these areas from aging faster than the rest of your floor.
+This will avoid pesky stains from time to time but also help prevent these areas from ageing faster than the rest of your floor.

 - Even if you only use mild, recommended cleaning products to clean your laminate, make sure that you don’t apply them directly – strong surfactants and even mild acids like lemon juice or vinegar can cause staining and bleaching when applied directly.
 Always apply these to the damp cloth or mop head instead, to reduce the chance of any soaking into the laminate rather than the dirt that you want to clean away.